 A grade of C or higher is required among science, engineering and mathematics courses.
+Pass/Fail is not permitted for these requirements.

 Repeat Policy

 Students can attempt each of the three 200-level courses (EECS 203, EECS 280, EECS 281) no more than two times.
 An attempt includes, but is not limited to, a notation of any letter grade (A-F), withdraw (W), pass/fail (P/F), transfer (T), or incomplete (I) posted on the U-M transcript.